evantd/resume/resume.md

 In reverse-chronological order:
 * Worked as part of a team to implement a code browser (think "GitHub for Amazon") with innovative features such as "always-on blame", visual DAGs, elegant client-side change views, commenting, and pull-requests. *Ruby on Rails, AngularJS, CoffeeScript, Java, Git, NoSQL (DynamoDB)*
-* Worked as part of team to implement highly available, horizontally scalable revision control, currently supporting >300k Git repositories for >10k developers. *Java, Distributed Systems, Git, Oracle*
+* Worked as part of team to implement highly available, horizontally scalable revision control, supporting >300k Git repositories for >10k developers. *Java, Distributed Systems, Git, Oracle*
 * Designed & built an authorization system to model access control while abstracting the backend in order to protect clients from changes in a space that has historically shown substantial volatility.
 * Led a team to implement a system supporting company-wide continuous deployment, modelling and automating ~40k release processes. *Java, Ruby on Rails, Oracle*
 * Improved deployment scheduling algorithm from O(n^3) to O(n^2), allowing Amazon to scale deployment capacity to handle Q4 loads, allowing development to continue and potentially saving many millions of dollars.